ZeyuCao/The_Emotional_Arc_Of_GOT_Scripts/README.md

 ## BEGIN TO 'SWIM' IN THE DIGITAL TOOLS!(PROTOTYPING)
 ### Web data scraping
+I use Python (IDE: Jupyter Notebook) to collect the web data.
+I download the scripts of GOT from the website below.
+Firstly, import the packages, set the working directory and scrap the data using beautiful soup and save the text as 'txt' file.

+### Data cleaning for word cloud
+Remove the inequivalent content, blanks and symbols.
+Then save the clean files for later use of word cloud.

+### Word Cloud
+Word cloud enables the audience to get to know the main characters and the most frequent words of the episode.
+After importing the packages and setting the directory, I generated the first word cloud and removed the stop words that had been customized by myself.
+For some cases, the duplicate words shall be merged.

+### Mask
+To make the word cloud more visually pleasant, I reshaped it with the selected picture.
+I chose the icon of house Stark as the mask.
+I then customized the colour by specifying the colour map, making the style of the word cloud resemble the house icons.
+Finally, I managed getting the output of the wordcloud.
+(See in the file "wordcloud of the first episodes for all seasons" and "wordcloud_S1".

 ## Reference
 Sentiment Dictionary: [Saif, Mohammad (2013).
 "NRC Word-Emotion Association Lexicon".](https://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm)